Programs we offer

-Substance Abuse Intensive Outpatient Services
+Substance Abuse Intensive Outpatient Program

 The Substance Abuse Intensive Outpatient Program (SA-IOP) component of STAND Inc. is licensed by the Department of Community Health under the Rules and Regulations for Drug Abuse Treatment Programs and offers the American Society of Addiction Medicine Patient Placement Criteria (ASAM) Levels 0.5 through 2.5 Specialized Day Treatment.

-SA-IOP is a time limited multi-faceted approach to treatment service for adults who require structure and support to achieve and sustain recovery from substance related disorders.
-These services are available during the day and evening hours to enable individuals to maintain residence in their community, continue to work or go to school and to be a part of their family life.
+SA-IOP is a time-limited multifaceted approach to treatment service for adults who require structure and support to achieve and sustain recovery from substance-related disorders.
+These services are available during the day and evening hours to enable individuals to maintain residence in their community, continue to work or go to school, and to be a part of their family life.

-STAND’s SA-IOP provides a safe atmosphere for men and women between the ages of 18-65 with a history of substance abuse to address the disease of addiction, as well as, co-occurring disorders simultaneously.
+STAND’s SA-IOP provides a safe atmosphere for men and women between the ages of 18-65 with a history of substance abuse to address the disease of addiction, as well as co-occurring disorders simultaneously.
 The array of services emphasizes reduction in use and abuse of substances and/or continued abstinence; the negative consequences of substance abuse; development of social support network and necessary lifestyle changes; educational skills; vocational skills leading to work activity by reducing substance abuse as a barrier to employment; social and interpersonal skills; improved family functioning; the understanding of addictive disease; and the continued commitment to a recovery and maintenance program.
 Services are provided according to individual needs and goals as articulated in the treatment plan.